Appy-Anand/arxiv-mcp/README.md

 A Model Context Protocol (MCP) server that enables AI assistants to search and discover academic papers from arXiv using semantic search capabilities powered by the ArXivXplorer API.

+## How It Works

+This MCP server acts as a bridge between AI assistants (like Claude Desktop) and the ArXivXplorer API:

+- **ArXivXplorer API**: A third-party service that provides semantic search over arXiv papers (not the official arXiv.org API)
+- **Your Server**: Makes direct HTTP requests to ArXivXplorer to search for papers
+- **AI Assistant**: Invokes your server as a tool when you ask questions about research papers

+**Important**: The AI assistant (Claude) does not perform the search itself.
+It simply calls this MCP server, which then queries the ArXivXplorer API and returns the results.

 ## Features

 - **Semantic Search**: Find relevant papers using natural language queries